NaohiroTamura/ironic-specs/specs/approved/enhance-power-interface-for-soft-reboot-and-nmi.rst

 Client (CLI) impact
 -------------------
-* Enhance Ironic CLI "ironic node-set-power-state" so that
+* Enhance Ironic CLI "ironic node-set-power-state" to support power graceful off/reboot by adding optional arguments.
-  <power-state> parameter can accept 'soft-reboot' and 'soft-off'.
   This CLI is async.
 In order to get the latest status, call "ironic node-show-states" and check the returned value.::